 Building on research gathered in an earlier pilot project, Sex, Lies and Citizenship has conducted a series of interviews with self advocates and is currently using community-based participatory methods to create, produce and evaluate a participatory theatre project on sexual health, sexuality and intellectual disability.
 The public “theatre” will be performed in May 15, 16 and 17, 2019 at the Anvil Centre in New Westminster and May 25, 2019 at the Inclusion BC Learning event in Victoria, BC.

 “This partnership offers a unique opportunity to develop socially engaged artistic programming focused on connectivity, accessibility, healthy sexuality and inclusiveness.
 This collaborative project reflects our guiding principle of inclusive, accessible outreach programming and broad community engagement in New Westminster and beyond.
 The City of New Westminster looks forward to building an ongoing partnership and relationship with UBC Center for Inclusion and Citizenship and with the Community Living Society who will contribute to the development of innovative, original and participatory arts programming in our community.”

 Biliana Velkova Arts Coordinator, City of New Westminster

 Partners: Community Living Society, City of New Westminster

-Research Team: Dr. Rachelle Hole (UBCO School of Social Work), Dr. Tim Stainton (UBC V School of Social Work), Dr. Leyton Schnellert (UBCO Faculty of Education), Ross Chilton (Community Living Society), Becky Gold (UBC Department of Theatre and Film)
+Research Team: Dr. Rachelle Hole (UBC Okangan School of Social Work), Dr. Tim Stainton (UBC Vancouver School of Social Work), Dr. Leyton Schnellert (UBC Faculty of Education), Ross Chilton (Community Living Society), UBC Department of Theatre and Film

 Funded By: Vancouver Foundation